cernbox/file-picker-docs/content/_index.md

 applications.

 It can be embedded in a web, and will show a file browser which allows the users to navigate their CERNBox storage.

+The File-picker features two use cases:

+- **Select files** from the user storage and make them available to the parent application via their URL a public link.
+- **Select a location** from the user storage and pass it to the parent application for it to upload files into.

-Once the user has made a selection, it will provide the parent with URLs or public links for the selected files (depending on the needs of the application using it).
+Once the user has made a selection, it will send the parent application URLs or public links for the selected files.

 The File-picker handles authentication into CERNBox itself, and in the case of using file URLs, those include a token to grant access for the parent